DavideMalvezzi/Escorpio-Evo-2015-DAQ-System/README.md

 - the remote PC was connected to another GSM SIM 900 module via USB and the software was in charge of controlling it, parse all the data coming from the other module and show it with charts and widgets.
 All the visualization views are completely personalizable thanks to the user interface.
 All the data received is also saved in a local SQLite database.

+All the code is C++, using Qt Library for the PC software.